1211711/cogsi2526-1211711-1210631/CA2/Part2/README.md

       ```
       1. The task is of type `Copy`, which is a built-in Gradle task used to copy files and directories
       2. `targetDirPath` function is used again to get the target directory path and append `/lib` to it
-      3. The `subset` variable retrieves a project property named `subset` passed via the command line using `-Psubset=yourSubset`.
+      3. The `subset` variable retrieves a project property named `subset` passed via the command line using `-Psubset=testSubset`.
          If the property is not provided, it defaults to `null`.
 This allows filtering the dependencies to be copied based on the provided subset
          1. If `subset` is provided, the `from` block includes only the dependencies that match the subset pattern using the `include` method
             with a wildcard pattern